alx-cc/portal3d/readme.md

 make run
 ```
 ### Usage:
-WASD keys to move, E and Q to look up or down, arrow keys to move up or down
+WASD keys to move, arrow keys to look up or down, space and shift to move up or down

 Number keys change the render type: